Conformal growth rates and spectral geometry on distributional limits of graphs: Quadratic conformal growth and recurrence

 \begin{corollary} For every fixed graph $H$, if $\{G_n\} \subseteq \rig(\cF(H))$ is a sequence of graphs with uniformly bounded degrees and $\{G_n\} \todl (G,\rho)$, then $G$ is almost surely recurrent. \end{corollary}

 We end this section by observing that one cannot equip every finite planar graph with a single normalized metric that achieves uniform quadratic volume growth at all scales simultaneously (thus justifying the necessity for multiple conformal weights in the definition of gQCG).
-The proof is essentially via weak duality of a convex optimization problem.
-In \cite{Lee17c}, this optimization problem is made explicit, and strong duality is a major tool in the proofs of \pref{thm:quadgrowth} and \pref{thm:quadgrowth-rig}.

 \begin{lemma} There is a constant $C > 0$ such that the following holds.
 Let $T_n$ be the complete binary tree of height $n$, and consider any normalized conformal weight $\omega$ on $T_n$.
 Then

 \end{lemma}